Hadokane/CI_PP3_OFFICE_CHAMPION/TESTING.md

 The user is able to sign up for an account and have it saved to the project's SQL database.

-Alerts are present for each possible issue that can occur during sign up.
+Alerts are present for each possible issue that can occur during sign-up.

 When pressing the submit button on an empty form, the website will display the following warnings.